 - Optional: about 2 c of fruit (eg. blueberries, cranberries, raspberries) as desired.
 Add these to the batter.
 Chocolate chips should be sprinkled on after plain pancakes are cooked.

-- In a medium sized mixing bowl, melt the butter in microwave.
+- In a medium-sized mixing bowl, melt the butter in the microwave.
 Whisk in the milk, then add the eggs, whisking thoroughly.

 - In a large mixing bowl, combine the flour, sugar and baking powder.

 - Add the wet ingredients to the dry, stirring thoroughly.
 Some small lumps are fine.
 Add the fruit if using.

 - Using a ladle, pour sufficient batter to form as many 4″ pancakes as the griddle will hold without crowding.
 When bubbles start to break on the surface of the pancakes and they look a bit dry around the edges, flip the pancakes and cook the other side.
 Adjust the griddle heat as necessary.